three countries - one vision

 The Dream Project is a collaboration between North American artists from Mexico, United States and Canada.
-Shakespeare’s ageless tale is deconstructed and reinvented into an immersive, experimental, multilingual, multidisciplinary piece that has audiences enchanted with the folklore of this cultural celebration.
-Complete with original dance and music, Spanish, French and English text, aerial choreography, costumes, and multimedia design, The Dream Project encompasses the most compelling art forms of Mexican culture.
+In the this project SHAKESPEARE'S ageless tale of A MIDSUMMER NIGHTS DREAM is DECONSTRUCTED and REINVENTED into a multilingual, multidisciplinary spectacle of the current cultural climate between our countries.
+Complete with original music, dance and aerial choreography, Spanish, French and English text and cutting edge design, The Dream Project encompasses the most compelling art forms of North American culture.

-Inspired by the text of A Midsummer Night’s Dream, Yonder Window company members in collaboration with local Mexican actors and artists worked together to begin the process of creating of The Dream Project.
+Inspired by the text of A Midsummer Night's Dream, Yonder Window Company members came together for the first time to begin the process of creating The Dream Project.
 Along with local artists of the gallery Muv Arte in San Miguel de Allende, Mexico the company defined the core aesthetic and foundation of the piece.

 Art has a way of transcending language and bringing people together.
 That is what The Dream Project is about.
 Five years ago, I was struggling to find meaning in my work as a New York Theatre Director, when an offer to perform in the Fringe Festival of San Miguel de Allende presented itself.
 This was my first time in Mexico, and I found myself immediately enamored of the culture and the locals’ generosity of spirit.
 I went back to New York with a mission: to create a company in which artists could communicate their differences and come together to collaborate across borders.
 I wanted to work in Mexico, with Mexican artists to celebrate their culture, and learn the root of their passion.
 Five years later, after producing and directing multiple productions in San Miguel de Allende; Mexico has become my artistic home.